 ,where E is the internal energy of our system, q is heat entering the system, and w is work done on the system.
 See the notes on exact differentials to understand what is meant by dE.
 Considering only mechanical work associated with changes in the volume of the system, the work term may be written w = -PdV.

-The Second Law is an inequality if we consider both reversible and spontaneous processes:
+The Second Law is an equality if we consider only reversible processes but an inequality if we consider both reversible and spontaneous processes:

 .Solving for q and substituting the second law into the first, we obtain what is sometimes called the fundamental equation of thermodymamics,